jlpteaching/ECS154B/syllabus/syllabus.md

 Note: When submitting late, the reduction in points will not immediately appear in Gradescope.
 Rest assured, we will go through and double check all of the submission times ;).

+### Quizzes

+There will be a quiz every week on Canvas that will be due before lecture on Wednesdays.
+The quiz will be published by Tuesday morning each week.

+The quizzes are open book/notes/internet.
+However, you *must* take the quiz on your own, and you cannot work together on the quizzes.
+See

 ### Tests

 Note that for each test, there will be a practice test available at least four days in advance.